tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 ## FAQ
 1. **What Operating System (Windows/Mac/Linux) is recommended for this course?**

-- **Ans:** We welcome diversity of Operating System as long as it is the supported version.
-For Windows users, extra software such as `Windows Subsystem for Linux` is required.
+- **Ans:** We support a variety of operating systems, provided they are actively maintained and compatible with your computer.
+If you are using Windows, you will need to install the Windows Subsystem for Linux (WSL) to proceed.

 2. **What Python version is required?**

-- **Ans:** You do not need to concern about the version of Python during installation.
-We use `conda` to managed different versions of python.
+- **Ans:** You don't need to worry about the version of Python during installation.
+We use `conda` to managed different versions of python, ensuring compatibility as needed.

 3. **I have Anaconda installed do I need to install Miniconda?**